 When does it make sense to save before paying off debt?

-Given the day and age that we live in, you cannot rely on social security to take care of you in retirement.
+Given the day and age that we live in, you cannot rely on social security to take care of yourself in retirement.
 As a matter of fact, social security will only cover 40% of your income (or less)!
-And no one is going to be waiting to give you a beachfront mansion and a million dollars on the day you decide to retire.
+This is why it's important to plan for your future now.

 Do you have some savings in place, a plan to contribute towards your retirement savings, and a debt repayment plan already?
 Then you are essentially saving money and paying off debt at the same time and this is a great approach.